 At Conscious Design Media, we want to give sustainable designers and design companies a platform to get their stories heard.

-We work together with Terraform Solutions, a UK-based company that has created a standard to prove designer furniture’s sustainability impact.
+We work together with EKG Consulting, a Finland-based company that has created a standard to prove designer furniture’s sustainability impact.
 Evaluating sustainability impact is of great importance to the end-users of these items.

 Our hope at CDM is that sustainable design will become more mainstream instead of the exception to the rule.
 There is a growing trend toward interest and consciousness of sustainability matters, which will eventually lead to increasing demand for truly sustainable materials, buildings, and furnishings.